mrahhal/blog/posts/2023-05-14-offset-vs-keyset-pagination/post.md

 Offset pagination is the classic way of paginating data, both in EF Core and in pretty much any other framework/ORM/language.
 The reason is simple.
 It's both the easiest way to do pagination _and_ it's intuitively easy to understand.

 Offset pagination works by using the `OFFSET` SQL clause combined with a pipelined top-N clause (aka `FETCH FIRST`).
-This provides an intuitive pagination method, where you can imagine pages of data each having a max number of records, and so each covering records from a well known offset to another.
+This provides an intuitive pagination method where you can imagine pages of data each covering records from a well known offset to another.

 The main advantage of offset pagination is allowing random access to any numbered page.
 This usually appears as the following from a user perspective, where a user can _seek_\* to any page.